altair-viz/schemapi/README.md

 ## Simple Example

-As a very simple example, imagine you have the following simple schema, defined as a Python dictionary:
+As a very simple example, imagine you have the following simple JSON schema, defined as a Python dictionary:

 ```python